 If you cleanse your face every morning with a cleanser and your skin is fine, then stick to it.
 Ideally use though an oil-based cleanser to nourish your skin with lipids and avoid at all cost depriving it of its lipids.
 But if you have symptoms like dryness, itchiness, redness, sensitivity, even blemishes, we recommend you skip cleansing in the morning.
 Give it a go and see how your skin is doing.

 In Summary: the right way to do it

 To break this vicious circle, it is advisable to carry out the usual cleansing programme only in the evening.
-After all, it is also important to remove the make-up from the face in the evening, and water is indispensable for this.
-In the morning, on the other hand, you should not wash your face with water.
+After all, it is very important to remove the make-up, sunscreen and pollution when you’ve been outside from the face in the evening, and water is indispensable for this.
+In the morning, on the other hand, you wouldn’t necessarily need to wash your face.
 For those who feel uncomfortable, we recommend wiping the skin using a cotton pad and carbonated water before applying a moisturising cream and, of course, sunscreen as usual.

 Who would have thought that doing something good for your face could be so easy?
 Even though you might find it difficult to change your years-long routine at first, it's worth putting our tip into practice.
 After all, it will avoid over-cleansing your skin and protects your skin barrier for years to come.
 As a result, it is less stressed and appears healthy and radiant instead.
 Have more questions?
 Why don’t you contact us here.